vrcAlbert/documentation-api/source/php/configuration/application/crud.rst

 layout
 ******

-``layout`` is a data passed to the parameters of the view.
+The ``layout`` is a data passed to the parameters of the view.
+It list all the views needed to render the form.

-There are two syntaxes, the normal (full) and a simplified form (because it's what we want to use 80% of the time).

-Here is the **full normal syntax**:
+There are two syntaxes:

+- the full syntax ;
+- a simplified syntax, which is used 90% of the time.

+The **full syntax** for using a layout is the following:

 .. code-block:: php